twbs/bootstrap-rubygem/README.md

 `bundle install` and restart your server to make the files available through the pipeline.

-Import Bootstrap styles in `app/assets/stylesheets/application.scss`:
+In case your bundle install is not working properly you can install the gem seperatly using the command

+  gem install bootstrap -v version number

+this can also be used in case you are using an older version of rails in that case try installing and older version of gem Import Bootstrap styles in `app/assets/stylesheets/application.scss`:

 ```scss